Israel's Judgement

 For this is a time of punishment in fulfilment of all that has been written.
 There will be great distress in the land and wrath against this people.
 They will fall by the sword and will be taken as prisoners to all the nations.
 Jerusalem will be trampled on by the Gentiles until the times of the Gentiles are fulfilled (Luke 21:22-24).

-By rejecting Jesus, the nation of Israel came under the wrath of God.
-They would be punished by being killed or scattered among the nations.
-Jesus used the expression, "Times of the Gentiles", to describe this period of time when the Jews are under judgement.
-The season is given this name because God will no longer work through Israel, but through the Gentile church.
-The Times of the Gentiles continue as long as Israel is under judgement.
+Jesus used the expression, Times of the Gentiles to describe this period of time when the Jews have shut themselves out of God' blessing.
+The season is given this name because God no longer works through Israel, but through the Gentile church.
+The Times of the Gentiles continue until Israel accepts Jesus as their messiah.
 Jesus also taught that Jerusalem would be trampled by the Gentiles throughout this time.

-He was warning that the Jews would be persecuted by Gentiles.
+Jesus was warning that the Jews would be persecuted by Gentiles.
 This is what has happened.
 The Jews have persecuted down through the ages.
 Their history has been one long tribulation.
 (This does not mean that Christians have been justified in their persecution of the Jews.
-The persecutions should have come from the hands of wicked men and not from God’s people.)
+The persecutions should have come from the hands of wicked men and not from God's people.)

 Power to Satan

-Therefore, whenever Satan wants to do really great evil in a nation, he incites it to attack the Jews.
+Whenever Satan wants to do really great evil in a nation, he incites it to attack the Jews.
 This gives him greater freedom to work evil.
 For example, Satan incited both Hitler and Stalin to attack the Jews.
 This enabled him to do great evil through Germany and Russia.

 The rejection of Israel has given Satan a legal right to continue working in the world, despite his defeat.
 Because he has had this freedom work in the world, the Kingdom has not come to its proper fulfilment.
-Once the judgement of Israel is complete, Satan will not have this right.
+Once the desolation of Israel is complete, Satan will not have this right.
 He will no longer be able to deceive the nations for this purpose.
-This is why the conversion of the Jews will bring great blessing to the world (Rom 11:12).
+This is why the calling of the Jews will bring great blessing to the world (Rom 11:12).

 Israel Scattered and Hidden